kanjialive/kanji-data-media/README.md

 Radicals Font
 ----
-A small (54KB) custom OTF font with full support for all Japanese radicals and their variants (321 characters).
-EOT, WOFF and WOFF2 versions can be found in the "webfonts" sub-directory.
+A small (54KB), custom OTF font with full support for all Japanese radicals and their variants (321 characters).
+EOT, TTF, SVG and WOFF versions can be found in the webfonts sub-directory.
+In addition, further information is provided on the radicals present in the font, their encodings, stroke numbers, meanings, readings and positions.

 [1]:	http://kanjialive.com